The Illusion of Superposition? A Principled Analysis of Latent Thinking in Language Models

 We consider a setting where, given an input query, a model generates a CoT followed by a final answer.
 A sequence consists of \emph{input tokens} $\seq{x} = (x_1, \ldots, x_n)$, \emph{reasoning tokens} $\seq{r} = (r_1, \ldots, r_T)$, and \emph{answer tokens} $\seq{y} = (y_1, \ldots, y_m)$.
 Generation proceeds autoregressively: at step $t$, the model computes $\prob(r_t \mid \seq{x}, r_1, \ldots, r_{t-1})$ and selects a token according to some decoding strategy (we focus on greedy decoding).
 In \emph{discrete} CoT, each $r_t \in \mathcal{V}$ is a vocabulary token with embedding $\emb_{r_t}$ fed as input to the next step.
 The key difference with \emph{latent} CoT is which point in embedding space is used: discrete CoT is constrained to the vocabulary manifold $\{\emb_k : k \in \mathcal{V}\}$, while latent CoT can use any point in embedding space.\looseness-1

 \paragraph{Soft Thinking.} Soft Thinking~\citep{zhang2025soft} is a form of \textit{forced} superposition which uses information from the logit distribution to craft the superposition.
-At each step $t$, instead of selecting a discrete token, the method computes a distribution over the vocabulary simplex $\prob_t \in \Delta^{|\mathcal{V}|-1}$ over the vocabulary and forms the embedding
+At each step $t$, instead of selecting a discrete token, the method computes a distribution over the vocabulary simplex $\prob_t \in \Delta^{|\mathcal{V}|-1}$ and forms the embedding

 which lies in the convex hull of vocabulary embeddings.
-According to \cite{zhang2025soft}, this method ``naturally preserves a `superposition' which retains the entire information in each step''.
+According to \citet{zhang2025soft}, this method ``naturally preserves a `superposition' which retains the entire information in each step''.

 \paragraph{Coconut.}